SunnyGeGe/myir-buildroot/board/myir/myd_c335x/readme_age.txt

   - Run "/etc/modules-load.myir/updatesys.sh loader2emmc sd" to write the image files from TF/SD to emmc
   - Change the boot mode to emmc and repower up.

+7. Age test
+  - Use supervisord to manager memtester, ping, iperf3 to do age test
+  - Log stored at /home/ftp/log
+  - ping test on eth0(dhcp from router with LAN:192.168.50.x), and iperf3 test on eth1(192.168.1.x),
+    if x is odd, it works as server, if x is even, it works as client.They work as pairs and connect directly.

 Auto Update System
 ==================
 Users can update system from sd to nand or emmc automatically by setting different optargs in uEnv.txt